 - Organisations with tightly aligned sales and marketing functions enjoyed 36% higher customer retention rates and 38% higher sales win rates, according to MarketingProfs.

-- Companies with “dynamic, adaptable sales and marketing processes” reported an average of 10% more sales people on-quota compared to other businesses, according to CSO Insights.
+- Companies with “dynamic, adaptable sales and marketing plans and processes” reported an average of 10% more sales people on-quota compared to other businesses, according to CSO Insights.

 Collectively, sales and marketing are responsible for lead generation, nurturing, conversions, and retention.
 Unfortunately, the synergy that is necessary between marketing and sales is often undervalued.
 Plus, there is not enough emphasis on the long-term vision, goals, and strategies developed by many of firms.
 Despite their closely-linked objectives, there are common factors that impede collaboration between marketing and sales.
 When thinking of sales and marketing alignment, this image from Eric Wittlake of Topo best visualises the process.